ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 We did not explore how to implement a practical `Store` but it is not fundamentally different from our `MovieStoreMock` implementation.
 The interesting part would be the implementation of `execute` where `Predicate` values need to be transformed into store-specific predicates (e.g. `NSPredicate` for CoreData, URL query parameters, or `WHERE` clauses for SQL based databases).
 Maybe the topic of a future article 😉.

-Do you have a comment, a suggestion or a question?
-Feel free to ping me on Twitter [@ftchirou](https://twitter.com/ftchirou).

 Thanks for reading 👋.